Drug and Alcohol Abuse Prevention Program

 Counseling, Treatment and Referral Programs:

-The PTC Counseling and Advising office provides free literature, handouts, individual counseling, one-on-one information sessions, and referrals.
+The UA-PTC Counseling and Advising office provides free literature, handouts, individual counseling, one-on-one information sessions, and referrals.
 Self-help groups such as Alcoholics Anonymous and Narcotics Anonymous meet in the community.

 Referrals to private and public facilities, outpatient and inpatient institutions and individual practitioners are provided by the Counseling and Advising office.

 Professional Counseling Associates

 Little Rock Community Mental Health